ouspg/libfuzzerfication/README.md

 * [docker-compose version 1.7.1](https://docs.docker.com/compose/)

 # About libfuzzer
-* For fuzzing "libs"
-* requires stub "main" to hook the function to be tested & lib init
-* stub + lib compiled with asan/msan/ubsan
+* LibFuzzer is open-source library (part of LLVM)
+* Relies on compiler instrumentation to get coverage feedback
-* uses the sanitizer
+* It is linked with the library under test
-* clang build -> C/C++
-* Fast!
+* Works fully in process -> Fast!
+* Should be combined with [ASan](http://clang.llvm.org/docs/AddressSanitizer.html), [USan](http://clang.llvm.org/docs/UndefinedBehaviorSanitizer.html) or [MSan](http://clang.llvm.org/docs/MemorySanitizer.html)

 # Material